Al-Maghtas: Early Muslim period

 The Muslim conquest put an end to Byzantine building activity on the east bank of the Jordan River, but several of the Byzantine structures remained in use during the Early Islamic period.
 With time worship took place just across the river on the western side at Qasr el-Yahud.
 After 670 AD the commemoration of the baptism site moved to the western side.

 Mamluk and Ottoman periods

 The structures were rebuilt many times but were finally deserted by end of the 15th century.

 In the 13th century an Orthodox monastery was built over remnants of an earlier Byzantine predecessor, but how long it lasted is not known.
 However, pilgrimage to the site declined and according to one pilgrim, the site was in ruins in 1484.
 From the 15th to the 19th century there were hardly any visits by pilgrims to the site.
 A small chapel dedicated to St. Mary of Egypt, a hermit from the Byzantine period, was built during the 19th century and was also destroyed in the 1927 earthquake.

-In the early part of the twentieth century, a farming community had occupied the area east of the Jordan River.
+In the early part of the 20th century, a farming community had occupied the area east of the Jordan River.